Acts of God (novel): Plot

-During Decker's vacation, the next plague began with the transformation of all the oceans of the earth to blood.
-The world watched horrified as all aquatic life, and anyone in boats during the transition from water to blood were killed.
-After a couple of days people in coastal areas grew sick from the decay and stench of the rotting blood, and the surface of the oceans were scabbing over.
-People were outraged and grew extremely angry toward Yahweh whom Christopher pointed out was responsible for this plague.
-A week after the plague began, Robert Milner walked out to a bloody coastline and threw a charged quartz crystal that landed on the scab, liquefying it, and turning the liquid back into water.
-The water began to replace blood in a spreading radius, and after a day, all the oceans were once again water, although, they remained void of life.
+During Decker's vacation, the next plague begins with the transformation of all the oceans of the earth to blood.
+The world watches in horror as all aquatic life, and anyone in boats during the transition from water to blood were killed.
+After a couple of days people in coastal areas grow sick from the decay and stench of the rotting blood, and the surface of the oceans begin to scab over.
+People are outraged and grow extremely angry toward Yahweh whom Christopher points out was responsible for this plague.
+A week after the plague began, Robert Milner walks out to a bloody coastline and throws a charged quartz crystal that lands on the scab, liquefying it, and turning the liquid back into water.
+The water begins to replace blood in a spreading radius, and after a day, all the oceans are once again water, although, they remain void of life.

-The United Nations increased the penalties for sedition and collusion with Yahweh again, this time banning followers of Yahweh from engaging in commerce or owning property.
-It was made illegal to buy anything from or sell anything to anyone not bearing the mark of Communion.
-Properties owned by those not bearing the mark were confiscated by the government, and residents not bearing the mark, evicted.
-Capital punishment was extended toward anyone showing an active role in the subversive behavior against Humankind and the New Age.
-Decker, by virtue of his position within the United Nations, and by virtue of very few people knowing where he was, remained undisturbed in his home in Maryland.
-Policemen issuing eviction notices bypassed Decker's home believing that there's no way that Decker Hawthorne - THE Decker Hawthorne - would not have received the Communion, especially when record-keeping errors were not uncommon.
+The United Nations increases the penalties for sedition and collusion with Yahweh again, this time banning followers of Yahweh from engaging in commerce or owning property.
+It is made illegal to buy or sell anything to anyone not bearing the mark of Communion.
+Properties owned by those not bearing the mark are confiscated by the government, and residents not bearing the mark, evicted.
+Capital punishment is extended toward anyone showing an active role in the subversive behavior against Humankind and the New Age.
+Decker, by virtue of his position within the United Nations, and by virtue of very few people knowing where he was, remains undisturbed in his home in Maryland.
+Policemen issuing eviction notices bypass Decker's home believing that there's no way that Decker Hawthorne - THE Decker Hawthorne - would not have received the Communion, especially when record-keeping errors were not uncommon.

-The week following Milner's cleansing of the oceans, all the bodies of fresh water turned to blood.
-Decker took stock of all the drinkable liquid in his house, and hoarded as much as possible.
-Decker watched on TV the various horrors that came from this plague.
-People dying of dehydration, people killing each other for groceries that had liquid (even cans of corn and peas were precious for the water inside), riots and looting.
-A week after the plague started, Robert Milner walked into a bloody river, and cut his own arm, mingling his own running blood with the blood of the water.
-The water turned clear and pure.
-Nearby observers made their exhausted way to the water to quench their thirst.
-Within a day all the fresh water of the world was cleansed.
+The week following Milner's cleansing of the oceans, all the bodies of fresh water turn to blood.
+Decker takes stock of all the drinkable liquid in his house, and hoards as much as possible.
+Decker watches on TV the various horrors that come from this plague.
+People dying of dehydration, people killing each other for groceries that have liquid (even cans of corn and peas are precious for the water inside), riots and looting.
+A week after the plague begins, Robert Milner walks into a bloody river, and cuts his own arm, mingling his own blood with the blood of the water.
+The water turns clear and pure.
+Exhausted observers make their way to the water to quench their thirst.
+Within a day all the fresh water of the world is cleansed.

-In reaction to the anger to this plague, the United Nations again increased the penalties for sedition and collusion with Yahweh, this time extending capital punishment toward anyone refusing to take the mark.
-Rewards were offered for turning in those not bearing the mark.
+In reaction to anger caused by the plague, the United Nations again increases the penalties for sedition and collusion with Yahweh, this time extending capital punishment toward anyone refusing to take the mark.
+Rewards are offered for turning in those not bearing the mark.